facephi/sdk-mobile-documentation/docs/react/Selphi_Component.md

 Remember that in order to launch a certain component previously, you must **initialise the SDK** with its respective licence, and then **start a new operation**.
 For further information, consult the documentation of the Core Component.
 </div>

-Once the component has been configured, to launch it, the following code must be executed:0
+Once the component has been configured, to launch it, the following code must be executed:

 ```
 const getSelphiConfiguration = () => {